Configure Azure integration with Microsoft Dynamics CRM

 Refer to the topic Walkthrough: Configure CRM for integration with Microsoft Azure for step-by-step instructions on configuring Microsoft Dynamics CRM 2016 integration with the Microsoft Azure platform.

-You need to configure the rules and issuers of your Microsoft Azure solution to allow a listener to read the Microsoft Dynamics CRM message posted to the Microsoft Azure Service Bus.
+Regardless of whether you use ACS or SAS for authorization, you need to configure the rules and issuers of your Microsoft Azure solution to allow a listener application to read the Microsoft Dynamics CRM message posted to the Microsoft Azure Service Bus.
 In addition, you must configure the service bus rules to accept the Microsoft Dynamics CRM issuer claim.
+The recommended method to configure Azure is to use the Plug-in Registration Tool in the SDK download.